 Selling low cost beats online to the general public.

-Many producers also believe that tagging the hell out of their beats prevents theft.
+Many producers also believe that tagging the hell out of their beats with producer tags prevents theft.
 Granted, if i'm selling beats on an online beat store instead of sending beats directly to the artist, Then, yes!

 I’ve been selling beats online for a minute, and I always get emails from artists telling me they got one of my tagged beats off youtube, recorded to it and it’s for promo only.